 - The failure to seek medical care for a child results in a substantial risk of death or disfigurement

 Defendants convicted of child abuse in Texas can expect harsh penalties that depend in part on the child’s injuries.
 Defendants convicted of reckless actions that caused bodily injury to a child can spend between 180 days and two years in jail and may be required to pay up to a $10,000 fine.
 When the defendant acts intentionally or with knowledge and causes a bodily injury to a child, they will face a third-degree felony charge.
 Third-degree felonies carry penalties of up to 10 years in prison and a fine of up to $10,000.

 When the defendant acted recklessly and caused serious mental or bodily injury to a child, they will face a second-degree felony charge with a prison sentence between two and 20 years and/or a fine of up to $10,000.
-Finally, suppose the defendant knowingly or intentionally caused serious mental or bodily injury to a child.
-In that case, they could face first-degree felony charges that carry a prison sentence between five to 99 years in prison and a fine of up to $10,000.
+Finally, in a case where supposedly the defendant knowingly or intentionally caused serious mental or bodily injury to a child, they could face first-degree felony charges that carry a prison sentence between five to 99 years in prison and a fine of up to $10,000.
 Defendants may also be subject to civil penalties through a personal injury lawsuit by the victim’s family.